Chemical118/GDBr/README.md

 ### Steps of GDBr

-The above command executes the following three processes simultaneously.
+The above command executes the following three processes concurrently.
 If you want to redo some of the processes, you can manually run the command below.

 #### Preprocess